 Public discussion

-After the grant application submission deadline described in section 4.2 has passed, everyone is allowed to ask questions about the grant proposal in the respective thread on the community forum.
+When a grant has been submitted via the protocol forum grant system everyone is allowed to ask questions about the grant proposal in the respective thread on the community forum.

 Suggestions on changing scope, deliverables, timelines or other matters can be provided by any entity or individual, and it is up to the grant proposal submitter to decide whether these suggestions should be incorporated in an updated grant proposal.